Radio New Zealand: Community stations

-Radio New Zealand community stations operated in the heartland areas of New Zealand, typically these stations ran limited local programming such as a local breakfast show and at other times relayed a nearby station or relayed National Radio.
-Following the sale to The Radio Network most of these stations became part of the Community Radio Network with programming outside the breakfast show originating from Taupō.
+Radio New Zealand community stations operated in the heartland areas of New Zealand.
+These stations typically ran limited local programming, such as a local breakfast show, and at other times relayed a nearby station or National Radio.
+Following the sale to The Radio Network, most of these stations became part of the Community Radio Network, with programming outside the breakfast show originating from Taupō.
 These stations later became part of the Classic Hits network in 2001.